 This morning I was reading about the daughters of Zelophehad.
-Have you heard of these strong mighty women?
-Possibly not.
-There is only one man named Zelophehad in the whole Bible, but his five daughters rose up and were heard.
+Have you heard of these strong women?
+There is only one man named Zelophehad in the whole Bible.
+His five daughters rose up and were heard.
 “Then the daughters of Zelophehad, the son of Hepher, the son of Gilead, the son of Machir, the son of Manasseh, of the families of Manasseh the son of Joseph, came near; and these are the names of his daughters: Mahlah, Noah and Hoglah and Milcah and Tirzah.”
 Numbers 27:1.

 Something I found very interesting is the father’s name may mean “Shadow of the fear.”
 According to Jewish encyclopedia, “The etymology of the name is very doubtful; some scholars think that the root is Syriac and means “first rupture,” indicating that he was a first-born son (comp.
 Zelophehad in Rabbinical Literature).
 But the Septuagint Σαλπαάδ or Σαλφαάδ (B in Chron., Σαπφαάδ) shows that the Hebrew was vocalized (=”the shadow [or “protection”] of terror”).
-NOBSE Study Bible Name List sees more in the second possibility and translates our name as Shadow Of The Fear.
+NOBSE Study Bible translates the name as Shadow Of The Fear.

 Strangely enough, he named one of his daughters Noah, but all his daughters’ names have a shadow of the end of days in my opinion.
 Let’s look deeper into this.

 These are descendants of Joseph’s son Manasseh.
-As we go through the names of these women don’t lose heart.
-I will be expounding on their great faith, power, and how they used their voice to change things concerning all women, but first let’s dig deeper.
+As we go through the names of these women, don’t lose heart.
+I will be expounding on their great faith, power, and how they used their voice to change the Torah for all women, but first, let’s dig deeper.

 The first daughter, Mahlah means sickness and disease and the root of the word means “profane,” the opposite of holy.
 “Both NOBSE Study Bible Name List and Jones’ Dictionary of Old Testament Proper Names read Disease.”
 You may be thinking why would someone name their daughter that, but names back then meant something.
 If this has to do with what the earth will look like before the return of the Messiah, then these names are more than a personal label.
 Let’s see if we can connect the names.
 The earth was corrupt before the flood came.
 The sickness was a matter of their hearts.
 The Bible says,